PeachyDB-Inc/PeachyDB/Deployment/Tools-ModifyServerStack.md

 Enter Arguments: myteststack 192.23.45.10
 ```

 8. To **REJOIN** instance that exists in the AWS server stack this is the command, rejoin is effectively substituting the node with itself.
+After command returns follow step 3 to check status of server stack.
 If the node is currently live, as confirmed by the status tool, then rejoin will be rejected.
-If instance is offline it can be rejoined.
-After command returns follow step 3 to check status of server stack.
 ```shell
   prompt> python3 peachydb_modify_server_stack.py
   1 - Stack Add Instance - add an EC2 instance to a server Stack